 Would my hair glow and the world sing a song as I walked into a room?

-Going through these posts, also reminded me how much I learned during that time about food!
-I haven’t remained vegan, but it certainly gave me a lot of new food options.
+I learned an insane amount about food during that time!
+I haven’t remained vegan, but it certainly gave me a lot of new food options and increased my veggie intake.

 - It’s easier than you think to get enough plant based protein